uclaacm/hackschool-f18/session-2-intro-to-backend/README.md

 ```JS
 const express = require('express');
 ```
-* `require` is a function that takes in a package name and return it for you.
+* `require` is a function that takes in a package name and returns it for you.
 * what is being returned by the `require` function depends on how the author of the package wrote it.
 It can be number, string, or even function
 * In this case, `express` variable holds a function.
-* `npm` gets the package online. `require` is going to gets the package from local.
+* What is the difference between `npm install` and `require`? `npm` gets the package online. `require` gets the package locally.

 ```JS
 const express = require('express');
 const app = express();
 ```
-Now, the `express` function returns an object with some property.
+Now, the `express` function returns an object with some properties.
 We name that object `app`.

 #### URL
 A URL looks like this,